linhbngo/linhbngo/docs/csc-231/index.md

 As laptop style and model can vary, the following common (and free) software environment will be enforced for all lectures and programming assignments:

 - Virtual Environment: Oracle VirtualBox
-- Other software packages will be specified and installed insite the CentOS virtual machine as needed.
+- Other software packages will be specified and installed inside the CentOS virtual machine as needed.

 ### Course Materials